Asymptotic free independence and entry permutations for Gaussian random matrices. Part II: Infinitesimal freeness

 The paper is organized as follows.
 We review the framework and properties of infinitesimal freeness in Section 2.
-In addition, notations and a basic lemma on permuted Gaussian matrices are also included in Section 2.
+In addition, some notation and a basic lemma on permuted Gaussian matrices are also included in Section 2.
 The infinitesimal distribution of the generic permuted Gaussian matrix is considered in Section 3.

 In Section 4, we consider pairs of independent sequences of random permutations $(\sigma_N)_N$ and $(\tau_N)_N$, such that that $\sigma_N$ and $\tau_N$ are uniformly distributed random permutations from $S([N]^2)$ for each $N$.
 We discuss the joint infinitesimal distribution of $G_N, G_N^{\sigma_N},$ and $G_N^{\tau_N}$.
 From \cite{mpsz1} and \cite{mvp_gaussian} one can deduce that almost surely $G_N^{\sigma_N}$ and $G_N^{\tau_N}$ are asymptotically circular and asymptotically free.
 Here we show that that they have zero infinitesimal distribution.
 Moreover we prove that $\{G_N, G_N^{\sigma_N}, G_N^{\tau_N}\}$ are asymptotically infinitesimally free.